DimEvil/tutorial-qgis-maxent/README.md

 1. **Species occurrence data.** The species occurrence records are the geographic point locations or coordinates of species observations.
 For this exercise, we will use data downloaded from [GBIF](www.gbif.org).
 For this tutorial we used this dataset [data](https://doi.org/10.15468/dl.cu4aii) (249 KB, CSV file) [Papilio machaon](https://en.wikipedia.org/wiki/Papilio_machaon) occurrences in Flanders, Belgium.
 The dataset only holds occurrences between 1960 and 1990, because of the WorldClim data available.
 You can also find the file [here](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/csv/Papilio_machaon.csv).

 	- Create a folder for csv's and place the occurrence data there.
 Name your file Papilio_machaon
-	- Clean your dataset
-		- remove all occurrences which do not pertain to Flanders
-		- remove all suspicious occurrences (occurrences in the ocean...)
-		- Check your desired occurrence precission.

 2. **Environmental predictors.** The environmental covariates consist of raster data that contain either continuous or categorical values such as precipitation, temperature, elevation, etc. We will be using the [WorldClim](http://www.worldclim.org) raster datasets.
 WorldClim is a set of gridded global climate data layers, which can be used for mapping and ecological modeling.
 For this exercise, we will use [WorldClim v.1.4 Current conditions](http://www.worldclim.org/current) (or interpolations of observed data from 1960-1990).
 We will need the highest resolution data available provided at 30 arc-seconds (~1 km);  You can read [Hijmans et al. (2005)](#hijmans_etal_2005) for more information about the climate data layers.
 The WorldClim 0.5 (Bio16_zip) dataset for Europe can be downloaded [here](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/rasters/wc0.5_europe/bio_16.zip) for present data.

 	- Create folder named rasters for all your raster data.